Holidays abroard may still be off the cards this summer but we can still reap all of the benefits of a luxury holiday

 Unlike their ocean-going iron box namesakes, Sea Containers London really is the epitome of cool.
 The giant Southbank building seemingly floats, a river’s-width distance from St Paul’s and although the huge building was originally designed as a hotel, it was converted into an office block at the last minute, Sea Containers House.
 However in 2014 it was converted back into a hotel.

 The hotel evokes the nautical industrial feel of the shipping industry, thanks to designer Tom Dixon and there are nods to the building’s sea lubber heritage throughout, from the ship models scattered throughout to the giant anchor and the copper reception desk designed to resemble a ship’s hull.

-There’s an in-house screening room, spa, hammam and fitness centre and the rooms to book are the balcony rooms with a view across the Thames.
-Twelth Knot, the rooftop bar is great for relaxing with a drink, but perhaps our favourite aspect is Lyaness, the award winning bar serving the most delectable cocktails.
+There’s an in-house screening room, spa, and fitness centre and the rooms to book are the balcony rooms with a view across the Thames.
+Twelfth Knot, the rooftop bar is great for relaxing with a drink, but perhaps our favourite aspect is Lyaness, the award winning bar serving the most delectable cocktails.
 This is a hotel worth going well out of the way to visit.

 Sheraton Grand London Park Lane

 The Sheraton Grand London Park Lane is grand in more than just name.
 The Art Deco hotel constantly harks back to its heritage, while remaining totally up to date.
 If proof were needed, take a detour to the gents toilets in the basement where there is quite possibly London’s best surviving example of Art Deco design, perfectly persevered and in constant use.
 Back in the lobby and beyond, though, we are firmly in the 21st century.